Ex-Bolivian president loses civil suit involving 2003 unrest

 AP Legal Affairs Writer

-MIAMI (AP) - A U.S. jury has found a former president of Bolivia and his defense minister responsible for government killings during 2003 unrest in a lawsuit filed by Bolivians whose family members were among the slain.
+MIAMI (AP) - A U.S. jury on Tuesday found a former president of Bolivia and his defense minister responsible for government killings during 2003 unrest and awarded $10 million in damages in a lawsuit filed by Bolivians whose family members were among the slain.

 The jury verdict came Tuesday after a nearly three-week trial of the civil suit in federal court in Fort Lauderdale, Florida.
 The jury found against former Bolivian President Gonzalo Sanchez de Lozada, and his former defense minister, Jose Carlos Sanchez Berzain.
-Both live in the U.S.
+Both have been living in the U.S. after fleeing Bolivia in 2003.

+Lawyers for the two former officials vowed to seek to have the verdict overturned.

-In the lawsuit, relatives of eight Bolivians who died claimed the two officials planned to kill thousands of civilians to crush political opposition.
+In the lawsuit originally filed in 2007, relatives of eight Bolivians who died claimed the two officials planned to kill thousands of civilians to crush political opposition during a time of civil unrest known as the "Gas War."
 The lawsuit was filed under the Torture Victim Protection Act, which authorizes suits in the U.S. for extrajudicial killings.

+The unrest happened in the fall of 2003, when a series of sometimes-violent protests in Bolivia over use of the country's vast natural gas reserves boiled over.
+Protesters blockaded many towns and cities, including the capital of La Paz, and confrontations between police and military and protesters turned violent.

+Many of the civilian victims were indigenous Aymara Bolivians, as is current Bolivian President Evo Morales, who won office a few years after Sanchez de Lozada and Sanchez Berzain fled the country.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.